Planned Giving and Bequests

 - Listed securities: Publicly traded shares, mutual fund units, bonds or other securities (the capital gain arising from a donation of publicly traded securities has been tax-exempt since 2006).

-- Life insurance: A policy listing Little Brothers as a beneficiary.
+- Life insurance: A policy listing the Little Brothers Foundation as a beneficiary.

-- RRSP/RRIF: Retirement fund or plan that names Little Brothers as a beneficiary.
+- RRSP/RRIF: Retirement fund or plan that names the Little Brothers Foundation as a beneficiary.

 - Property and valuables: Land, buildings, equipment, works of art, etc.